dukess/bsb_lan_ajax/README.md

 3. <s>lang_\*.js - JavaScript files with localizations.</s>
 4. <s>lang_\*.js.gz - gzipped JavaScript files with localizations (need gzip).</s>

-All above was included in project, so you do not need do anything.
+All above was included in bsb-lan project, so you do not need do anything.

+- Patch BSB_lan.ino with patch BSB_lan.ino-disablesomeinternalfunctions.patch and add this string #define USEEXTERNALINTERFACE if you want save some flash memory.
 - Edit BSB_lan_config.h:
 1. add or uncomment this string #define WEBSERVER
 2. change LANG from DE to C